Artist Statement

 -Sol Neves

-Sol Neves is a Brazilian-American mixed-media artist whose work celebrates transformation, peace, forgiveness, and connection.
-She seeks the quiet beauty found within the unknown.
-Combining acrylics, oils, inks, and layered textures, she creates expressive compositions that flow between mystery and light — rooted in nature, spirit, and the quiet strength of the inner world.
+I am a Brazilian-American mixed-media artist whose work celebrates transformation, peace, forgiveness, and connection.
+I seek the quiet beauty found within the unknown.
+By combining acrylics, oils, inks, and layered textures, I create expressive compositions that flow between mystery and light — rooted in nature, spirit, and the quiet strength of the inner world..

 About the Artist